bwohlberg/sporco/docs/source/util.rst

   Functions for plotting graphs or 3D surfaces and visualising images.

+* :mod:`.metric`

+  Various image quality metrics including standard metrics such as MSE, SNR, and PSNR.

 * :mod:`.linalg`

   Various linear algebra and related functions, including solvers for specific forms of linear system and filters for computing image gradients.

-* :mod:`.metric`
+* :mod:`.cnvrep`

-  Various image quality metrics including standard metrics such as MSE, SNR, and PSNR.
+  Support classes and functions for working with convolutional representations.

 * :mod:`.cdict`